microsoft/dotnet/releases/UWP/net-native1.7/README.md

 # .NET native tools 1.7 Release Notes

-You can see what was included in each .NET Native 1.7 ([Microsoft.NETCore.UniversalWindowsPlatform 5.4.x](https://www.nuget.org/packages/Microsoft.NETCore.UniversalWindowsPlatform)) release, below.
+You can see what was included in each .NET Native 1.7 ([Microsoft.NETCore.UniversalWindowsPlatform 5.4.x](https://www.nuget.org/packages/Microsoft.NETCore.UniversalWindowsPlatform)) release below.

 When using Visual Studio these packages require Visual Studio 2017 or later.

 ### UWP 6.0.4 (.NET native tools 1.7.2) (December 4th, 2017)
 - Fixed an unhandled exception when ClientWebSocket loses connection to server.
 [518456]
-- Fixed a regression in the 1.7 toolchain causing winmd file corruption, when the file stream is left open.
+- Fixed a regression in the 1.7 toolchain causing winmd file corruption when the file stream is left open.
 [496929]

 ### 5.4.1 (October 9, 2017)
 - Fixed an issue with Microsoft.NetNative.targets that prevented C++ hybrid apps from compiling; apps would fail to compile due to an attempt to write a file to a folder that does not exist.
 [511674]